 - Observable (RxJs is a library for working with Observable, and I always ask questions about it and its methods).

 Sometimes I also ask how the template gets updates about the ts code changes and how the programmer can affect this.

 Depending on the answers’ adequacy, I can ask about architecture solutions, about presentational and smart components, when and where it’s best to use them.
 I also ask candidates to define shared components and shared modules and ask whether the shared ones are better than several separate ones.

 I also try to inquire a bit about website layout to find out whether the candidates are familiar with Material, Bootstrap, or Angular Bootstrap.
 A small block of questions regarding styles and their use goes at the end of the interview, for example, what is better – Flex or Grid, which CSS frameworks candidate has used and what the concept of adaptivity together with its practical implementation is.

-At Devox Software, we usually test the candidates not only for hard skills but also for soft skills and competences.
+At Devox Software, we usually test the candidates not only for hard skills but also for soft skills and competencies.
 Only by looking at the latter, one can determine whether the candidate will integrate into the team and the company well.
 We conduct the initial interview with a professional recruiter.

 At the same time, the client should still formulate a set of questions to check whether their values match with those of the candidate, whether it will be convenient to work with such a person, and whether the candidate’s mindset suits that of the client.